Home » Tutoring

 Tutoring is done by appointment.
 Most tutoring is available one-on-one.
 If it seems appropriate for the course, more than one student may be able to sign up for an appointment (usually up to 3 or 5 maximum).
 You should check the course and professor for other people signed up to make sure it is appropriate to join them.
 For instance, students from SPAN 103 and 203 probably will not want to practice conversation together.
 If someone is working on a Spanish paper, they will probably need the time alone.

 Study groups may be set up for a particular course and often for a particular professor.
 If you see a study group time listed for your course, you will need to sign up since there is a maximum number of students allowed.
-If you would like to set up a study session for your class, contact the Learning Center Coordinator or a tutor in that area.
+If you would like to set up a study session for your class, contact the Tutoring Coordinator or a tutor in that area.

 No Tutor Available